ghimirear/readme-generator/readme generator.md

 ### How to use your application
 install and run in external terminal
 ### How to contribute to this project?
-For now I have no idea.
+For now I have no idea
 ### Contributors
 No this is a solo project.

 ### Acknowledge
-thank you everyone.
+thanks
 ### Contact
 ### github
 https://github.com/ghimirear